CourseReps/ECEN489-Spring2016/Project2/Doxygentemplate.md

 *
 **/
 ```
-second example is for commenting of a class
+Second example is for commenting of a class
 ```
 /**
 * @class Example